learn-co-curriculum/phase-4-deploying-rails-api-to-render/README.md

 --format=custom --no-acl --no-owner
 ```

-Then finally comes the name of the database we're backing up, followed by a `>`,
+The final component of the original connection string is the name of the
+database.
+Leave the name and, after it, add a `>` to indicate that we want the
+results of the command to be written to a file, followed by the name we want to
-then the name of the file that we'll store the backup in, with the `.sql`
+use for the backup file, with the `.sql` extension:
-extension:

 ```sh
 my_database > my_database.sql